3osmic/Group3-repo-projects/Test-Driven-Development-Lab.md

 ![s1](https://github.com/CbarNC/Group3-repo-projects/blob/Test-Driven-Development---(TDD)/s1.gif?raw=true)

 ###  Step 3 (GREEN STAGE)
-The purpose of this phase is to
+The purpose of this phase is to implement tests that pass

 Here is an example of the "in the green" stage:
 ![s2](https://github.com/CbarNC/Group3-repo-projects/blob/Test-Driven-Development---(TDD)/s2.gif?raw=true)